yike5460/WorkflowTemplate/README.md

 The test stage is used to test the project by usage of UT/ST/Acceptance tests.
 It is executed by the `test*` script.

 ## Maintainance Stage
-The maintainance stage is used for maintainance tasks, including routine dependency update, PR lint.
-It is executed by the `depUpgrade`, `prLint`, `issueExpiry` script.
+The maintainance stage is used for maintainance tasks, including routine dependency update, PR lint, commit Lint.
+It is executed by the `depUpgrade`, `prLint`, `commitLint`, `issueExpiry` script.

-## Approval Stage
-The approval stage is used to approve the release.
-It is executed by the `approve` script.

-## Release Stage
-The release stage is used to release the project.
-It is executed by the `release` script.

-## Deploy Stage
+## Publish Stage
 The deploy stage is used to deploy the project.
-It is executed by the `deploy` script.
+It is executed by the `publish` script.

 ## Cleanup Stage
 The cleanup stage is used to clean up the project.
 It is executed by the `cleanup` script.